 Here’s a brief summary of the Path Act: The Protecting Americans from Tax Hikes or PATH Act was passed in late 2015.
 Many U.S. citizens are affected by the PATH Act to some extent.
 This law helps to protect individuals and their families from the risk of tax fraud.

 How the PATH Tax Act May Affect You:

-Let’s explore how the PATH Act may affect your taxes when filing in 2018.
+Let’s explore how the PATH Tax Act may affect your taxes when filing your taxes.

 Tax fraud crimes have been on a recent uptick and to safeguard your refund, the IRS has adopted a policy to not release refunds until after February 15th.
 This gives the IRS time to stop payment release of any false filings under your identity, thus protecting your refund.

 Since October of 2016, the PATH Act sparked a need for a population of taxpayers to renew their Individual Taxpayer Identification Number (ITIN).

 The PATH Act requires that any ITINs that have not been used on a federal tax return at least once in the last three years will no longer be valid.
 That means responsibility is passed to the taxpayer to keep their own ITIN up-to-date.